pp4rs/DEPRECATED-installation-guide/docs/pandoc.md

 ## Installation

 * Go to the [Pandoc Homepage](https://pandoc.org/) and follow the instructions on installation for your operating system.

+## Verify Your Install

-* Verify your install by typing the following into a command line:
+Verify your install by typing the following into a command line:
 ```bash
 pandoc --version
 ```